 Members of Staff Responsible

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.
+The Headteacher and several governors have all completed safer recruitment training which is updated regularly, in line with recommendations.

 All staff are: